Visit Imam Jomeh House solely or on tour of ‘Old Tehran’

 Building later was used to be the residence of Imam Jomeh or the Friday Praying Leader before the 1979 Islamic Revolution.

-Dar ul-Funun, which literally translates to ‘polytechnic college’, the grand bazaar of Tehran, the National Museum of Iran, are amongst adjacent destinations you may visit to solely or on a tour of ‘Old Tehran’.
+Dar ul-Funun, which translates to ‘polytechnic college’, the grand bazaar of Tehran, the National Museum of Iran, which explores 30,000 years of habitation in the region through primitive art, tools from the Stone Age, pottery, coins, remnants of Persepolis, and other excavated treasures, are amongst adjacent destinations you may visit to solely or on a tour of ‘Old Tehran’.

 Leave a Comment